DCook-WGU/Project-Build-an-ML-Pipeline-Starter/README.md

 wandb: Appending key for api.wandb.ai to your netrc file: /home/[your username]/.netrc
 ```

+> NOTE: If you do not add your W&B API key here, it will not break the system.
+You will be prompted to on the first to either create a new account or connect to an existing account.
+When prompted you can input 2 and hit enter.
+Then you will be prompted to copy and paste your API key.

+---

 ### The configuration
 As usual, the parameters controlling the pipeline are defined in the ``config.yaml`` file defined in